thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 This seemingly flows into Mel Conway's observation:

+> The importance of [Conway's Law] ... is not that your design organization determines the things you can design.
-> [Conway's Law] creates an imperative (1) to keep asking: “Is there a better design that is not available to us because of our organization?” and (2) to be open to changing the organization if a better design is found.
+> The importance of the principle ... is ... that **your design organization** is **keeping you from designing some things** that perhaps **you should be building**.
+The principle creates an imperative (1) to keep asking: “Is there a better design that is not available to us because of our organization?” and (2) to be open to changing the organization if a better design is found.
 >
 > -- Mel Conway, [Toward Simplifying Application Development in a Dozen Lessons](http://melconway.com/Home/pdf/simplify.pdf), 2016